daniel-arturo-mendoza/ripe-backend/README.md

 # Ripe Backend

-A serverless backend service for image processing using AWS Lambda and the Sharp library.
+A serverless backend service for image handling using AWS Lambda.

+## Features

+- Image validation and size checking
+- Integration with downstream services
+- CORS support
+- Error handling and logging

 ## Prerequisites